sourcecode347/anti-browser-ddos-protection/README.md

 Caching plugins such as WP Super Cache, W3 Total Cache, and others may bypass the DDoS protection provided by Anti Browser DDoS Protection, serving cached pages without triggering the plugin's checks for blocked bots, rate limiting, or banned IPs.
 - **Solution**: Disable all WordPress caching plugins to ensure full DDoS protection.
 Instead, enable Browser Caching using a service like Cloudflare to improve performance without compromising security.
    Enable standard type Caching and Configure Cloudflare Browser Cache TTL (e.g., 8 days) via **Caching > Configuration** in the Cloudflare dashboard.

-Enabling Cloudflare in DNS Records to Proxy Status Proxied creates a critical website error for Bots like facebookexternalhit, the solution is to set the Proxy Status to DNS only.

 == Upgrade Notice ==

+= 2.22 =
+This version fixed a bug that returned a critical site error to bots like facebookexternalhit.

 = 2.21 =
 This version adds a plugin logo for better branding and fixes an admin notice that appeared on every admin panel refresh.
 It also includes export and import functionality for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** lists, allowing you to back up lists to .txt files or append new entries from .txt files with automatic duplicate removal.
 Update to improve branding, resolve the admin notice issue, and manage bot lists more efficiently.